Analysis Services client libraries

 Analysis Services Management Objects (AMO) and ADOMD client libraries are available as installable packages from NuGet.org.
 It's recommended you migrate to NuGet references instead of using Windows Installer.

-Starting June 2020, preview versions of .NET Core packages equivalent to the AMO and ADOMD client packages are also available.
-Preview versions have some limitations.
+Starting Feb.
+2021, versions of .NET Core packages equivalent to the AMO and ADOMD client packages are also available.
+There are, however, a few scenarios not-supported by the .NET Core versions.
 To learn more, see Known issues later in this article.

 NuGet package assemblies AssemblyVersion follow semantic versioning: MAJOR.MINOR.PATCH.
 NuGet references load the expected version even if there is a different version in the GAC (resulting from MSI install).
 PATCH is incremented for each release.
 AMO and ADOMD versions are kept in-sync.